vitalets/lazy-model/README.md

 lazy-model
 ==========

-AngularJS directive that works like `ng-model` but accept changes only when form is submitted (and cancel changes otherwise).
+AngularJS directive that works like `ng-model` but accept changes only when form is submitted (otherwise changes are cancelled).

 ### Why this is needed?
 AngularJS 2-way binding is good feature: you change model - and all views are updated instantly.